-WebKit is the web browser engine used by Safari, Mail, App Store, and many other apps on macOS, iOS, and Linux.
+- WebKit - The web browser engine used by Safari, Mail, App Store, and many other apps on macOS, iOS, and Linux.

-Gecko is the name of the layout engine developed by the Mozilla Project, was originally named NGLayout, used in Firefox and SeaMonkey.
+- Gecko - The name of the layout engine developed by the Mozilla Project, was originally named NGLayout, used in Firefox and SeaMonkey.

-Blink is the name of the rendering engine used by Chromium, used in Chrome, Edge, Opera, and other Chromium-based browsers and frameworks.
+- Blink - The name of the rendering engine used by Chromium, used in Chrome, Edge, Opera, and other Chromium-based browsers and frameworks.

-Servo is a modern, high-performance browser engine designed for both application and embedded use.
+- Servo - A modern, high-performance browser engine designed for both application and embedded use.
 Sponsored by Mozilla and written in the new systems programming language Rust.